-Based on the average of the three (PE, price/sales, and enterprise value/earnings before interest and taxes ratios), the maximum length of available data tells us that sellers of U.S. equities demand a premium of 25% (please see Chart 1).
-For purposes of this commentary, we'll call this difference in metric between the Russell 3000 Index and MSCI All Country World ex-US Index, the Stateside Valuation Premium (SVP).
-One of the reasons that this makes sense is because the U.S. Dollar is the reserve currency of the World.
+Based on the average of the three (PE, price/sales, and enterprise value/earnings before interest and taxes ratios) the maximum length of available data tells us that sellers of U.S. equities demand a premium of 23% (please see Chart 1).
+For purposes of this commentary, we'll call this difference in metric between the Russell 3000 Index and MSCI All-Country World ex-U.S. Index, the Stateside Valuation Premium (SVP).
+One of the reasons that this makes sense is because the U.S. Dollar is the reserve currency of the world.
 On top of this, we believe the U.S. also has a well-known rule of law and global military capabilities.

-What's interesting is that the SVP has grown in the face of pandemic, war, and global inflationary pressures.
-Days after Russia invaded Ukraine, using the blend of U.S. company metrics above traded at an 85% premium, an all-time high.
-This analysis demonstrates this margin of safety allows for less desired international companies to under-promise and over-deliver when the safety and security of the U.S. become in demand.
+What's interesting is that the premium has grown in the face of pandemic, war, and global inflationary pressures.
+Days after Russia invaded Ukraine, using the blend of U.S. company metrics above traded at a 72% premium, an all-time high.
+This analysis demonstrates this margin of safety allows for less desired international companies to under-promise and over-deliver when the safety and security of the U.S. becomes in demand.
 Going forward, it is important to keep in mind that past performance is not indicative to future results.
-In the past, if the monthly SVP registered above 30%, international equities had outperformed in four of the six occurrences, and by an average of 3.6% in the following 12 months.
+Using all available data which dates back to 1996, the longterm average of the monthly SVP is a 23% premium, though